maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 In the potential response tree, node 1, replace the expression `TAns` with `ta`.

-These change just propogate the new variables throught out the question.
+These change just propogate the new variables through out the question.
 We should test the question again, but this can be done in an automatic way.

 ## Student validation ##

 Notice in the above there is a two step process for the student to enter their answer.

-First is "validaiton", and normally servers have "instant validation" enabled.
+First is "validation", and normally servers have "instant validation" enabled.
 If the expression is valid STACK shows the student "Your last answer was interpreted as follows:" and displays their expression.
 An invalid response creates an error message.

 The second stage executes when a valid expression is entered, and this evaluates the potential response tree to assess the student's answer.